beoptimal369/poppins/README.md

 ### What is a multi-turn sample?
-- A multi-turn sample is an example w/ multiple prompts and responses, to teach the model how to:
+- A multi-turn sample is a sample w/ multiple prompts and responses, to teach the model how to:
     - Have a conversation
     - Ask good follow up questions
     - Build on previous responses